MetOs-UiO/info_links_etc/guides_and_docs/machine_learning.md

-New to Machine leanring hpc using:
+New to machine learning using High Performance Computing (HPC):

 1. The hpc resources in UiO (highly recommended): https://www.uio.no/tjenester/it/forskning/kompetansehuber/uio-ai-hub-node-project/it-resources/ml-nodes/